Geometric hyperplanes of the Lie geometry $A_{n,\{1,n\}}(\mathbb{F})$

 \subsubsection{The dual of a line-spread}

+As recalled in Remark \ref{composition}, a line-spread admits the dual only if it is a composition line-spread.
+Composition line-spreads are well known objects, thoroughly studied by a number of authors.
+Some of the proofs we are going to give in this subsection can be shortened or even dropped by referring to properties of composition spreads.
+However, since all of these proofs are easy, we prefer to expose them in full length, without asking the reader to look for appropriate references in the literature.

-We refer to Section \ref{intro spread} for the definition of the dual of a line-spread.
-That definition is based on two properties, called $(\mathrm{S})$ and $(\mathrm{S}^*)$.
+Our definition ofthe dual of a line spread is based on two properties, called $(\mathrm{S})$ and $(\mathrm{S}^*)$ in Section \ref{intro spread}.
 In Lemma \ref{main3 lem1} we claimed that these two properties are equivalent but we didn't prove this claim.
 We prove it here.\\